splch/MUN-Program/README.md

 * Lightweight and fast design
 * Optional sound to alert end of speech

-Multiple Delegates of the same country (France 1, France 2) Multiple Speakers' Lists
+Multiple Delegates of the same country (France 1, France 2)\n Multiple Speakers' Lists\n
-Running unmoderated and speech timers simultaneously Committees using people instead of countries (Getty Images API)
+Running unmoderated and speech timers simultaneously\n Committees using people instead of countries (Getty Images API)\n

 ## Created by Spencer Churchill